 Her poetry has appeared in a range of anthologies in the UK and internationally, in magazines including Writing Women, The North, Poetry Wales and Stride, and in three collections including Painting the Spiral Staircase (Cinnamon Press, 2016).
 In 2019, she was co-editor of The Valley Press Anthology of Prose Poetry, alongside Oz Hardwick.

-Her fourth collection of poetry, Alice and the North, will be published by Valley Press in November 2020.
+Her fourth collection of poetry, Alice and the North, was published by Valley Press in November 2020.

 Alice and the North is a sequence of prose poems that form a love-song to the North, its post-industrial landscapes, wild uplands, obsession with weather, seasonal change and awkwardness.
 Like Lewis Carroll's Alice before her, the lead character shifts and changes as her journey across the North continues; she is at turns playful, sexy, rebellious and adventurous, carving a new identity for the region as she goes.